jaggli/unit-test-workshop/README.md

 1. run `yarn` to install all packages

 ## Testing
-1. Run `yarn test-all` to run the test suite interactively.
+1. Run `yarn test:watchall` to run the test suite interactively.
 1. While the test suite is running, all files named `*.test.js` recursively inside the `./src/` directory are executed on each change made to a file.
 1. If everything went right, you should see something like this:
   ```